Finalists of The Great British Bake Off (series 1–7): Frances Quinn (winner)

 Frances Elizabeth Quinn (born 1981) is a British baker and children's clothing designer from Market Harborough who won the fourth series in 2013.
 Her first book release was Quinntessential Baking.

 Quinn is an ambassador of the Cream Tea Society and is a frequent guest on UK radio and TV.
 She has appeared on the pages of Vogue, has baked for illustrator Quentin Blake, and has appeared on Pointless Celebrities with 2014 GBBO runner-up Richard Burr.
 Other clients include Jools Holland and Wimbledon Tennis Club.

+On 5 February 2017, Quinn created a Jaffa Cake measuring 124 cm in diametres and 1.207 m2 of the surface area.
+The ingredients used included eggs, butter, caster sugar, self-raising flour, and vanilla.
+After proper baking, the base was topped with orange jelly disc and then coated in dark chocolate.
+The Cake was presented via a BBC Radio 4 series The Philosopher's Arms fifteen days later and has been deemed by the Guinness World Records the "largest jaffa cake" to this date.

+Five months later on 14 July, Quinn created a jam-filled biscuit measuring 52.5 x 127.7 x 9.5 cm (in width, length, and depth) and weighing 26.76 kg.
+The shape of the biscuit resembled a tennis racket, especially to celebrate that year's Wimbledon Championships.
+Among the ingredients were plain flour, icing sugar, egg yolk, butter, vanilla, salt, water, and strawberry jam.
+The biscuit was given away without charge at six Hambleton Bakery locations.
+The Guinness World Records has deemed it the "largest jam filled biscuit" to this date.

-In May 2020, it was reported that Quinn had been banned from Waitrose for shoplifting.
+In May 2020, Quinn had been reportedly banned from Waitrose for shoplifting.
 An officer representing Leicestershire Police stated: "She admitted her involvement to officers and the matter was dealt with by way of a community resolution”.

+In late May 2022, Quinn created another Jaffa Cake measuring 175 cm in diametre, longer than the one recorded by the Guinness World Records, and weighing 80 kg.
+Ingredients of this Cake included eggs, dark chocolate, and jelly.
+Its thorough baking duration was about eleven hours, which occurred at the High Wycombe, Buckinghamshire location of McVitie's.
+The Cake was then served to guests and crew of the fifteenth series of Britain's Got Talent at one of its semifinals rounds.